-applications for a licence are assessed for specific brokering transactions against the provisions of the EU Code The objective of the Common Position is to control arms brokering in order to avoid circumvention of UN, EU or OSCE arms embargoes as well as of the criteria stipulated in the EU Code of Conduct.
+The objective of the Common Position is to control arms brokering in order to avoid circumvention of UN, EU or OSCE arms embargoes as well as of the criteria stipulated in the EU Common Position on Arms Exports.
 It obliges EU Member States to establish a clear legal framework for brokering activities.
-Part of this framework is a licensing system where the of Conduct.
+Part of this framework is a licensing system where the applications for a licence are assessed for specific brokering transactions against provisions within the document.
 The Common Position also envisages the establishment of an information exchange mechanism on brokering activities.